dmaes/ansible-role-vaultwarden/README.md

 # Role settings
 bitwardenrs_configure: yes # Do or do not configure bitwardenrs
 bitwardenrs_systemd: yes # Do or do not setup systemd service
+bitwardenrs_webvault: yes # Do or do not install webvault (https://github.com/dani-garcia/bw_web_builds)

 # Installation settings
 bitwardenrs_directory: /opt/bitwarden_rs # Where to install